pgmesa/flamekit/README.md

 ## Extending Trainer Functionality

 You can override the main trainer function to customize its behavior.
-For example, to create an Automatic Mixed Precision Trainer:
+For example, to create an Automatic Mixed Precision (AMP) Trainer:

 ```python
 from flamekit.training import TorchTrainer